Lamb hits first HR in more than a year, D-backs top Rockies

+PHOENIX (AP) — An All-Star in 2017, Jake Lamb missed more than half of last season with a shoulder injury that required surgery.
+Then early this season, he strained his quadriceps and missed almost three months.

+But Lamb stayed the course despite the frustration, and it paid off on Saturday night.

-PHOENIX (AP) — Jake Lamb hit his first home run in more than a year and Robbie Ray threw six strong innings to lead the Arizona Diamondbacks to a 4-2 win over the Colorado Rockies on Saturday night.
+He hit his first home run in more than a year, leading the Arizona Diamondbacks to a 4-2 win over the Colorado Rockies.

+“It’s been really, really difficult,” Lamb said of his long road to recovery.
+“I’ve just been trying to be as positive as possible through all the ups and downs.
+Because I know what kind of player I can be.”

-Lamb, on the injured list with a quadriceps strain from April 5 to June 26, broke a 1-1 tie in the sixth inning with a two-run shot that eluded Rockies left fielder David Dahl’s glove and bounced off the top of the left-field wall.
+Lamb, on the injured list from April 5 to June 26, broke a 1-1 tie in the sixth inning with a two-run shot that eluded Rockies left fielder David Dahl’s glove and bounced off the top of the left-field wall.
 Arizona scored three runs in the inning.

+“I was just trying to stay as relaxed as possible,” Lamb said.
+“For sure, it feels good to get the first homer, but just trying to put quality at-bats together for a good stretch.”

-Ray (6-6) held the Rockies to two hits in six innings, striking out eight despite five walks.
+Robbie Ray (6-6) held the Rockies to two hits in six innings, striking out eight despite five walks.
 He also drove in a run with a two-out single in the fourth inning.

 Daniel Murphy and All-Star Trevor Story homered for the Rockies, who have lost five straight.
 Jon Gray (9-6) allowed three runs on eight hits in five innings.

 Murphy’s seventh of the season landed in the pool deck beyond the right-field fence.
 Story homered to center field in the eighth inning off reliever Yoan Lopez, his ninth career home run at Chase Field.
+That’s the most at the ballpark for any visiting player since 2016.

+“Tough night for the group on offense.
+We just didn’t get a lot of hits, didn’t swing the bats great, didn’t get a lot of baserunners,” Rockies manager Bud Black said.

 Gray worked out of a couple of jams in the second and third innings, but couldn’t escape the fourth unscathed.
 Adam Jones led off with a double, and two outs later, Ray punched a single to left field to tie the game.

+“Who thinks it’s a good idea to throw fastballs away to a pitcher, giving him a chance?”
+Gray said.
+“A lot of mistakes.
+I am not happy about it.”

-The Rockies loaded the bases with two outs in the fifth after Nolan Arenado was intentionally walked, but Ray got All-Star David Dahl to ground out.
+The Rockies loaded the bases with two outs in the fifth after Nolan Arenado was intentionally walked, but Ray got Dahl to ground out.

-In that inning, the Rockies had runners on second and third with one out when Charlie Blackmon was given a double on a play that saw Diamondbacks center fielder Ketel Marte run in front of Locastro in left field and misplay Blackmon’s flyball off his glove.
+In that inning, the Rockies had runners on second and third with one out when Charlie Blackmon was given a double on a play during which Diamondbacks center fielder Ketel Marte ran in front of Tim Locastro in left field and misplayed the flyball off his glove.

+“You’ve got to pick up your teammates in that situation,” Ray said.
+“Every time something like that happens, you just want to pick up your guys and let them know, ‘I’ve got your back.'”

 Jones singled to start the bottom of the sixth before Lamb connected for his first home run since June 25, 2018.
 Later in the inning, Nick Ahmed singled, stole second base and scored on Carson Kelly’s single.